-It is worth noting a measurement using only the last, single silicon strip at the Compton edge will be capable of 0.4% statistical precision on time-scales of around one hour.
-The rate of change of the asymmetry in this region is only 0.5% / mm.
-Locating this strip, relative to Compton edge, to a little better than half its own width should provide a robust accuracy on the analyzing power better than 0.4%.
-This technique would be sensitive to determination of the location of the Compton edge, but otherwise very insenstive to other calibration parameters.
+The large statistical power also enables alternative analyses with significantly different systematic uncertainties.
+Using only the last, single silicon strip at the Compton edge will be capable of 0.4% statistical precision on time-scales of around one hour.
+The rate of change of the asymmetry in this region is only 0.5% / mm. locating this strip, relative to Compton edge, to a little better than half its own width should provide a robust accuracy on the analyzing power better than 0.4%.
+This technique would be sensitive to determination of the location of the Compton edge, but otherwise very insensitive to other calibration parameters.

-Similarly, if the electron detector can be moved close to the primary beam (about 9 mm from the primary beam for the IR laser at 11 GeV) the asymmetry minimum could be detected.
-The statistical power is much lower in this region, with a single strip requiring 20 hours to achieve 0.4% statistical precision on the polarization (assuming signal-noise ratio of 10:1).
+Similarly, the asymmetry minimum, which lies about 19 mm from the 11 GeV primary beam (or about 11 mm from the 6.6 GeV beam), could be used.
+The statistical power is much lower in this region, with a single strip requiring 30 hours to achieve 0.4% statistical precision on the polarization (assuming signal-noise ratio of 10:1).
 However, here the asymmetry is not changing with position, so there is minimal calibration error in selecting a strip in this minimum.
-Beam position and angle may vary the asymmetry minimum over hundreds of microns during this time span, but such changes can be tracked using beam position monitors or the Compton edge, and the analyzing power varies by only about 0.4% of itself over a range of $\pm 300 \ \mu$ m, suggesting minimal corrections will be necessary .
+Beam position and angle may vary the location of the asymmetry minimum on the detector over hundreds of microns during this time span, but such changes can be tracked using beam position monitors or the Compton edge.
+The analyzing power varies by only about 0.4% of itself over a range of ± 1.6 mm, suggesting minimal corrections will be necessary.